Digital helpers as heroes in the fight against social isolation.

 Since December 2020, seniors and their relatives can store security around the clock.

-The new web store enables a shopping experience that is both secure and modern, and finally makes the entire JAMESemergency call system accessible to end customers.
-Whether it's a safety watch, a tablet for seniors or digital health products: The new store leaves nothing to be desired and offers customers perfectly tailored solutions - in line with our credo "Simply enjoy everyday life.
+The new web store enables a shopping experience that is both secure and modern, and finally makes the entire JAMES emergency call system accessible to end customers.
+Whether it's an emergency call device, a tablet for seniors or digital health products: The new store leaves nothing to be desired and offers customers perfectly tailored solutions - in line with our credo "Simply enjoy everyday life.
 JAMEStakes care of the rest!"

-In addition to the individual hardware devices, it is now also possible, for example, to purchase the JAMES Products as smart bundles (device + subscription + optional additional packages).
-With the corresponding SUBS, the JAMES Product is activated and offers seniors a variety of everyday support functions, such as the mobile home emergency call incl.
+In addition to the individual hardware devices, it is now also possible, for example, to purchase the JAMES products as smart bundles (device + subscription + optional additional packages).
+With the corresponding SUBSCRIPTION, the JAMES product is activated and offers seniors a variety of everyday support functions, such as the mobile home emergency call incl.
 Voice connection, pulse and blood pressure measurement, pedometer, reminders and much more.
-Particularly attractive is the possibility to extend or cancel existing SUBSwith valuable additional packages at any time.
+Particularly attractive is the possibility to extend or cancel existing SUBSCRIPTIONSwith valuable additional packages at any time.

 Carefree shopping experience

-Payment, activation and shipping proceed in the usual JAMES mannersimple and safe.
+Payment, activation and shipping proceed in the usual JAMESmannereasy and safe.
 In addition to convenient online payment methods, the store also offers a free order hotline for Internet skeptics.
 The hotline staff are happy to address all customer questions and requests.

 JAMESis looking forward to welcoming you as a webshop customer soon!

-At the beginning of 2021, JAMES TeleCare, in cooperation with Smart City Vienna, equips 30 seniors in the Per-Albin-Hansson-Siedlung with the JAMES Stationand Safety Watch.
+At the beginning of 2021, JAMES TeleCare, in cooperation with Smart City Wien, will equip 30 senior citizens in the Per-Albin-Hansson-Siedlung with the JAMES tabletand emergency watch.

 Many seniors face the increasing digitalization with shyness and restraint.
 The project should help to solve this problem.
 Under the motto "Active in old age with digitization", the aim is to give older people easy access to the digital age and at the same time make them enjoy new technologies.